-Most drivers that are compatible with NetWare software have a driver description file that defines the hardware parameters necessary for the driver to operate with the board you select.
-This file-sometimes called the .LDI file-also specifies the valid range of values for each parameter.
-If a driver has an .LDI file, the parameters associated with that driver are presented in the Board Configuration menu; you simply choose a value for each parameter.
-If a driver has no.LDI file, you must enter the required values in the Board Parameters field.
+Most drivers that are compatible with NetWare[®] software have a driver description file that defines the hardware parameters necessary for the driver to operate with the board you select.
+This file, sometimes called the .ldi file, also specifies the valid range of values for each parameter.
+If a driver has a .ldi file, the parameters associated with that driver are presented in the Board Configuration menu; you simply choose a value for each parameter.
+If a driver has no ldi file, you must enter the required values in the Board Parameters field.